Programs of political parties in Armenia

 This article lists political parties of the National Assembly of Armenia and represents their programs.
-Armenia became an independent state in 1991, after the collapse of the Soviet Union.
-Since then, many political parties were formed in it, who mainly work with each other to form coalition governments.
-Currently the country has a multi-party system.
+Armenia became an independent state in 1991, following the collapse of the Soviet Union.
+Since then, many political parties have been formed, who mainly work with each other to form coalition governments.
+The country has a multi-party system.

 Armenian Revolutionary Federation

-Armenian Revolutionary Federation is a centre-left party which was founded in 1890, it is an observer member of the Party of European Socialists.
+The Armenian Revolutionary Federation is a centre-left party which was founded in 1890, it is an observer member of the Party of European Socialists.
 The party currently has 10 seats in the National Assembly.

 Bright Armenia

 Bright Armenia is a classical liberal political party founded in 2015.
 Following the 2018 Armenian parliamentary election, the party emerged as the third largest in the National Assembly with 18 seats.
-The party is a member of the Alliance of Liberals and Democrats for Europe Party and maintains a pro-European ideology and opposes Armenia's membership in the Eurasian Union.
+The party is a member of the Alliance of Liberals and Democrats for Europe Party and maintains a pro-European ideology and opposes Armenia's membership in the Eurasian Economic Union.
 The party wishes to renegotiate an Association Agreement and a Deep and Comprehensive Free Trade Area with the EU instead.
 Following the 2021 Armenian parliamentary elections, the party lost all political representation in the National Assembly.

 Civil Contract

 In December 2016, the Way Out Alliance, emerged as a liberal political alliance in Armenia.
-The alliance had a Pro-European orientation and believed that Armenia should have closer relations with the European Union.
+The alliance had a pro-European orientation and believed that Armenia should have closer relations with the European Union.
 As a result of the 2018 Armenian protests, Nikol Pashinyan was appointed Prime Minister of Armenia and his party, Civil Contract, was a member of the Way Out Alliance coalition.
 The alliance had officially dissolved prior to the 2018 Parliamentary elections.
 Afterwards, Nikol Pashinyan's Civil Contract party had formed the My Step Alliance with the Mission Party, in August 2018.
 The alliance won a clear majority in the National Assembly following the 2018 Parliamentary elections.
-The alliance claimed 88 seats and Pashinyan retained his title as Prime Minister.
-Following Pashinyan's victory, he confirmed that although relations with the EU should be strengthened, he would not withdraw Armenia's membership from the Eurasian Union, despite making previous statements questioning Armenia's membership.
+The alliance claimed 88 seats and Pashinyan retained his title as prime minister.
+Following Pashinyan's victory, he confirmed that although relations with the EU should be strengthened, he would not withdraw Armenia's membership from the Eurasian Economic Union, despite making previous statements questioning Armenia's membership.
 In the 2021 Armenian parliamentary elections, Civil Contract ran independently and won 61 seats in the National Assembly.
-Pashinyan and his party currently maintains a centrist, big tent ideology.
+Pashinyan and his party maintains a centrist, big tent ideology.

 European Party of Armenia

 The European Party of Armenia is a pro-European party established on 6 November 2018.
 The current leader is Tigran Khzmalyan.
 The party maintains a liberal ideology, is staunchly anti-Russian and believes that Armenia's future should be connected with Europe.
-The party manifesto calls for the government to begin membership negotiations with the European Union and NATO, while also supporting the withdrawal of Armenia from the Collective Security Treaty Organization and the Eurasian Union.
+The party manifesto calls for the government to begin membership negotiations with the European Union and NATO, while also supporting the withdrawal of Armenia from the Collective Security Treaty Organization and the Eurasian Economic Union.
+The party has no representatives in the National Assembly.